mjagelka/gitbook-plugin-mcqx/README.md

-GitBook Quiz Plugin
+GitBook Multiple Choice Plugin
 ===

-This is a plugin for inserting multiple choice and fill-in-the-blanks questions in GitBook.

-Analytics features will be added later.
+The plugin is still under development, please check this out later.